LP-Finance-Inc/lpfinance-devnet-program/README.md

 # LP Finance Program
 LP Finance is a decentralized synthetic asset protocol on Solana.
-LP Finance Protocol allows users to earn interest on supplied tokens and borrow USD and SOL, BTC pegged stablecoin interest-free.
+LP Finance Protocol allows users to earn interest on supplied tokens and borrow USD and SOL, BTC pegged synthetic asset interest-free.

 ## Contributing/Building
 The LP Finance protocol is open source with a focus on developer friendliness and integrations.